QUICK COURSE: "WHAT'S BUGGING YOU?"

 - Gestation is 21 days.

-- A litter size averages 5-6 pups with up to eight litters per year.
+- Litter size averages 5-6 pups with up to eight litters per year.

 - After giving birth, the female can be in heat within 24-48 hours.